zeddic/zeddic.com/www/src/markdown/notes/typescript_nodejs.md

 }
 ```

-Create a sample test in src.
+Create a sample test in `src/`.
 By default jest will look for files
 ending in `.spec.ts` or `.test.ts`, though this can be customized.

 An example test: